dylnuge/dylnuge.com/content/_index.md

 ## About Me

-My name is Dylan, and I work and play with software.
 I enjoy building systems, breaking systems, understanding systems, and writing about how it all works.
 My writing isn't connected by a more complex theme than "things I want to write about."
 Usually that's tech related, either programming or engineering leadership.
 Sometimes it's music, running, backpacking, mental health, or video games.

 This blog doesn't support comments but if you have questions, feel free to reach out—my Twitter DMs are usually open, and I'm available on Keybase and Signal if